 Passing the CPA exam is about understanding what’s going on.
 We get caught up and get so deep in the questions that we don’t take that step back and fully understand what’s going on.

 While you try and figure out what to do next and how to make sure you get a 1-page passing score next time, here are some study tips you can apply to every section of the exam.
-I'm also sharing some things for you to think about and the importance of a mindset shift as you get ready to retake your exam.
+I'm also sharing some things for you to think about and the importance of a mindset shift as you get ready for exam day.

-There are resources, tutorials, and coaching sessions in the Winston CPA Exam Virtual Classroom.
-Access it here.
+There are resources, tutorials, and coaching sessions to help you pass the CPA exam the right way.

 ANSWERING CPA EXAM PRACTICE QUESTIONS